Colorado Payroll Tax Registration

 There are 3 payroll tax setup tasks you may need to complete in Colorado to get your new hire on payroll for the first time.
 You can follow the guide below to help you get registered directly with the Colorado agencies or use Mosey to do it.

-Colorado Withholding Tax Setup for LLC, LLP, Corporation
+Colorado Family and Medical Leave Insurance Program Setup for LLP, LLC, Corporation

 You are required to register for Unemployment Insurance with the Colorado Department of Labor & Employment if in the current or preceding calendar year you have paid at least $1,500 in quarterly gross payroll or had at least one employee in 20 different weeks.
 When registering for Unemployment Insurance you will also have the opportunity to register for withholding tax at the same time.
 Note: Nonprofit organizations are required to register if they have four or more employees in some portion of the day in each of 20 different weeks of a calendar year.
 501(c)(3) organizations have the choice to either pay unemployment contributions on taxable wages each quarter or elect to reimburse the Colorado Department of Labor and Employment fund for benefits paid to terminated employees.